Tool stone

-or stones used as the raw material for tools.
+or tools that use stone as raw material.

 Generally speaking, tools that require a sharp edge are made using cryptocrystalline materials that fracture in an easily controlled conchoidal manner.

 Cryptocrystalline tool stones include flint and chert, which are fine-grained sedimentary materials; rhyolite and felsite, which are igneous flowstones; and obsidian, a form of natural glass created by igneous processes.
 These materials fracture in a predictable fashion, and are easily resharpened.
 For more information on this subject, see lithic reduction.

 Large-grained materials such as basalt, granite and sandstone may also be used as tool stones, but for a very different purpose: they are ideal for ground stone artifacts.
 Whereas cryptocrystalline materials are most useful for killing and processing animals, large-grained materials are usually used for processing plant matter.
 Their rough faces often make excellent surfaces for grinding plant seeds.
 With much effort, some large-grained stones may be ground down into awls, adzes, and axes.